marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 #### Revert

-If something is wrong in the execution (e.g. some validation failed), `revert()` reverts the transaction.
+If something is wrong in the execution (e.g., some validation failed), `revert()` reverts the transaction.
 Revert is called automatically by the Smart Contract in case of runtime error.

 In case of a revert, all changes done during the execution are reverted.